federicohaag/LinkedInScraping/README.md

 *Notice:* The optional parameters has to be inserted in order.
 This means that you can insert in a row just `FirstName:::LastName`, you can insert just `FirstName:::LastName:::KnownUniversity`, but you can not insert something like `FirstName:::LastName:::KnownCourse`.

+### Example:
-###Example: you want to look for Federico Haag profile, you know he is a student of Politecnico di Milano but you don't know if he studies computer science or management engineering.
+Let's say you want to look for Federico Haag profile, you know he is a student of Politecnico di Milano but you don't know if he studies computer science or management engineering.
 You also know he graduated around the 01/10/2018 (only the year is relevant).
 Here is what guarantee you the best match.
 ```
 Federico:::Haag:::Politecnico di Milano:::Computer Science,Management:::01/10/2018
 ```

-###Results schema:
+### Results schema:
 * **Education Checked** is `TRUE` if the university & course information of the found LinkedIn Profile are consistent with the provided ones.
 * **Checked Status** can be `GRAD_CHECKED` if the graduation year of the found LinkedIn Profile is consistent with the provided one, `NO_GRAD_CHECK` otherwise.